cloudzombie/CMCA/how-to-get-a-card.md

 ### Step One: Qualify
 * You must be an Illinois resident
 * You may not have been convicted of a felony drug crime or violent crime.
 * You (or someone close to you) must have a qualifying medical condition.
-A complete list of these conditions is on the Conditions page.
+A complete list of these conditions is on the [Conditions Page]({{ site.github.url }}/conditions/).

 ### Step Two: Doctor's recommendation
 Anyone with a qualifying diagnosis in their medical records can find a physician to certify them for the program.
 Any doctor licensed to write a prescription (with whom you have a relationship) can sign your certification form.
 For example, a cancer patient's internist, or even psychiatrist, has the legal authority to sign your physician certification form.

-If your current physician has concerns or refuses to recommend cannabis, please use our Find a Doctor page to find suitable doctor.
+If your current physician has concerns or refuses to recommend cannabis, please use our [Find a Doctor]({{ site.github.url }}/doctor) page to find suitable doctor.

 > **Optional Step: Assign a Caregiver**
 > While not required, we __strongly recommend that patients assign a caregiver.__  A caregiver has all of the privileges of purchasing and possessing cannabis as a patient.
 They are designated by a patient to help purchase cannabis on their behalf.
 If you are close to someone who qualifies, we encourage you to discuss their becoming a patient and assigning you as their caregiver.

 ### Step Three: Apply.
-Applications can be completed with the online web-based application form or by printing out an application and mailing or e-mailing it in to the Dept of Public Health.
+Applications can be completed with the [online web-based application](http://www.dph.illinois.gov/topics-services/prevention-wellness/medical-cannabis/medical-cannabis-registry-application) form or by printing out an application and mailing or e-mailing it in to the Dept of Public Health.
 In order to complete the application, you will need:

 *__Proof of Residency__*
 Two documents from among the following: